hotmeshio/temporal-comparison-typescript/README.md

 # Apples to Apples: Temporal vs HotMesh vs MeshFlow

 The `examples/` directory includes three modules that execute the same workflow using different engines.
-Each module produces identical inputs and outputs, showcasing how the same workflow can be implemented across these engines:
+Each module produces identical output, showcasing how the same workflow can be implemented across these engines:

 - **`Temporal`**: Temporal is a workflow engine that operates on a central app server.
 - **`HotMesh`**: HotMesh is a serverless workflow engine leveraging decentralized message routers.